-This scholarship was created through the generous donation of the Bullard family during the Foundation's 28th Annual Clifford Bullard Memorial Golf Tournament.
-Student must be enrolled in the culinary program, have completed a minimum of 30 semester hours in my chosen curriculum program, be enrolled in 12 credit hours or more, have a 2.5 or higher GPA, and have financial need.
+This scholarship was created through the generous donation of the Bullard family.
+Student must be enrolled in the Culinary Arts program or Business Administration program, be enrolled in 12 credit hours or more, and have a 2.5 or higher GPA.